-You can get your pre-order in here at B&H.
+You can pre-order the Blackmagic Pocket Camera here at B&H Photo.

 You can pre-order the Blackmagic Production Camera 4K here at B&H Photo.

 Recall a couple months back when RED initiated suit against Sony for patent infringement by Sony’s F65, F55 and F5 cinema cameras.
 RED wanted to literally have Sony’s cameras pulled from shelves and destroyed.

 Here’s some damages you don’t see in your everyday lawsuit… RED is asking a court to have existing Sony cameras destroyed.